iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

 This text refers to candy (camera) application in /coderoot/iocom/examples/candy directory.
 All we want is to install to target computer is one file, application binary /coderoot/bin/linux/candy.
 Build candy project as release to create the binary.

+File permissions, owner and group.
+All files in installation package are owned by root.
+If binary needs to update software, set setuid bit for it needs to be set so it will run as root.
+All files which are not to be modified by user should have 0755 permissions, except 04755 for binary files capable of software updates.
+Data files which can be modified by user should have 0664 or 0666.
+Using 0664 allows extra protection by user group, but this requires some extra configuration.

 First create the debian package structure directories.
 All files to create the debian package will be here: